 Ultimately, the point of the exercise is more about quantity than quality.
 For many participants, just putting words on the page is what they need as a start.
 So why bring up NaNoWriMo now?

-If quantity is the ultimate aim, then a little planning will really help ease the struggle of producing words in the month to come.
-A writer needs a vision . . . → Read More: NaNoWriMo starts in 4 weeks
+If quantity is the ultimate aim, then a little planning will really help ease the struggle of producing words in the month to come. . . . → Read More: NaNoWriMo starts in 4 weeks

 At the beginning of every month, I’ll post a brief preview of what’s to come.
 Here’s my first glimpse of topics I plan to address in the month of October.